MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/entity-channel.md

 ## Step 1: Create queues and add agents

-Create a new omnichannel queue or use an existing omnichannel queue, and then add agents to these queues.
+Create an omnichannel queue or use an existing omnichannel queue, and then add agents to these queues.
 To learn more, see [Create a queue](queues-omnichannel.md).

 ## Step 2: Enable entity for activities and queues<a name="enable-entities"> </a>